How To Prepare Your Accounting Practice For The “Post-Coronavirus World”?

 Ask yourself “Is your capacity aligned to meet the demand after the coronavirus crisis ends?”.
 If you answered YES on this question, then put all the efforts on the first advice above.
 If the answer is NO, you can take into consideration the previous bullet

-To ensure your CPA company is on the same boat with the “changes” that the post coronavirus world is creating – you need to be aware of the latest accounting trends.
+To ensure your accounting practice is on the same boat with the “changes” that the post COVID world is creating – you need to be aware of the latest accounting trends.

 And last but not least, If you are an accountant that offers services for small businesses and you are doing bookkeeping for your clients, STOP!
 It isn’t a good use of your time or your abilities.
 Instead, you should be providing higher-level activities, not reconciling their bank accounts or entering bills.
 Build a collaboration with a good bookkeeping firm that can provide those services for you.